-The primary treatment for GDM is to control a mother’s blood glucose levels with lifestyle changes such as healthy eating and physical activity.
+The primary treatment for Gestational Diabetes Mellitus is to control a mother’s blood glucose levels with lifestyle changes such as healthy eating and physical activity.
 If lifestyle changes do not work, more focused medication like insulin therapy is started to control a mother’s blood glucose for the remaining period of pregnancy.

 - Obesity with a BMI above 30kg/m2